 Nachne is higher in fibre as compared to wheat or rice.
 It is also rich in phytochemicals.
 For those who are unaware, phytochemicals are those beneficial compounds found in plants that aid in slow digestion.
 This, in turn, controls blood sugar as well as the absorption of starch.
-Moreover, ragi boosts a low glycemic index which helps diabetics maintain their optimum blood sugar levels.
+Moreover, ragi boasts a low glycemic index which helps diabetics maintain their optimum blood sugar levels.
 You can add a fistful to your atta or have ragi idli, dosa or bhakri.
 So, keep your diabetic worries at bay and enjoy nachne.

 Believed to improve health help in fighting cancer

-Ragi is a power plant which helps us to be energetic while also punching out the cancerous cells.
-The antioxidants such as tannins, flavonoids, polyphenols, phytates found in the husk of finger millet are believed to successfully prevent oxidation or damage of cells and battle ageing process keeping metabolic diseases at bay.
+Ragi is a power plant which helps us to be energetic while also punching out cancerous cells.
+The antioxidants such as tannins, flavonoids, polyphenols, and phytates found in the husk of finger millet are believed to successfully prevent oxidation or damage of cells and battle the ageing process keeping metabolic diseases at bay.
 Cell damage could lead to cancer.
 Add ragi to your diet and watch your health improve.

 Helps prevent osteoporosis

 Nachne is an excellent source of organic calcium with more than 20 times more calcium than any other cereal.
 Calcium is the core component to maintain bone health and strength.
-If you make it a habit of taking this millet porridge from a young age, it will strengthen your bones and the chances of getting osteoporosis is very low.
-Introduce it in the diet of growing kids.
-A quick breakfast ragi malt will keep them energetic and alert for long.
+If you make it a habit of taking this millet porridge from a young age, it will strengthen your bones and the chances of getting osteoporosis are very low.
+Introduce it to the diet of growing kids.
+A quick breakfast of ragi malt will keep them energetic and alert for a long.
 Build it into the diet of seniors.
 Let them begin their day with ragi dosa or ragi idli, it is by far better than supplements.
-It will reduce chances of fracture, a chance we cannot take when it comes to grandparents.
+It will reduce the chances of fracture, a chance we cannot take when it comes to grandparents.

 Bad cholesterol, what is that?